 Go Ice Skating

-Atlanta has three different ice rinks with three very different personalities.
+Atlanta has several different ice rinks with very different personalities.
 Choose the one that is right for you and go ice skating in Atlanta on Thanksgiving Day.
 Here is a review of the ice rinks in Atlanta with links to additional information.